haochihlin/Figure_Based_RRT/README.md

 Qt-Creator, OpenCV

 == Steps ==
-1. Change the path of OpenCV libs in "RRT_figurebase.pro" file
+1. Modify the path of OpenCV libs in "RRT_figurebase.pro" file
 2. In Qt-Creator, execute "Compile & Run"

 [How to use]